Communist Party of Indonesia: Guided democracy

 Although the PKI supported Sukarno, it retained its political autonomy; in March 1960, the party denounced the president's undemocratic handling of the budget.
 On 8 July of that year, Harian Rakyat carried an article critical of the government.
 The PKI leadership was arrested by the army, but was later released in accordance with Sukarno's orders.
 When an independent Malaysia was conceived, it was rejected by the PKI and the Malayan Communist Party.

-With growing popular support and a membership of about three million by 1965, the PKI was the strongest communist party outside China and the republics of the Soviet Union.
+With growing popular support and a membership of about three million by 1965, the PKI was the largest communist party outside China and the republics of the Soviet Union.
 The party had a firm base in mass organizations such as the Central All-Indonesian Workers Organization (Sentral Organisasi Buruh Seluruh Indonesia), People's Youth (Pemuda Rakjat), the Indonesian Women's Movement (Gerakan Wanita Indonesia), the Peasants Front of Indonesia (Barisan Tani Indonesia), the Institute of People's Culture (Lembaga Kebudajaan Rakjat) and the Association of Indonesian Scholars (Himpunan Sardjana Indonesia).
 At its peak, the total membership of the party and its front organizations was claimed to be one-fifth of the Indonesian population.

 In March 1962, the PKI joined the government; party leaders Aidit and Njoto were appointed advisory ministers.
 The following month, the PKI held its party congress.
 In 1963, the governments of Malaysia, Indonesia and Philippines discussed territorial disputes and the possibility of a Maphilindo confederation (an idea introduced by Philippine president Diosdado Macapagal.
 The PKI rejected Maphilindo; party militants entered Malaysian Borneo, fighting the British, Malaysian, Australian, and New Zealand forces there.
 Although some groups reached the Malay Peninsula, planning to join the struggle there, most were captured on arrival.
 Most PKI combat units were active in the border regions of Borneo.